 Monthly credits: We have started "monthly" credit of interest on savings accounts, against the industry practice of Quarterly credits.
-So, our customers
+So, our customers and admiration.
+We aspire to be on that list, and are passionate about building such a bank.
+We have already sown the seeds for such a bank.

-For a country as large and diverse as India, and a country set to be world's third largest economy by 2030, there are few "world-class" banks in India.
+For a country as large and diverse as India, and a country set to be world's third largest economy by 2030, there are few "worldclass" banks in India.